deadraid/erc20-interaction-app/README.md

 - Tests: Unit and integration tests specific to the component

 This structure can be seen in the token component, which manages all interactions with the ERC20 smart contract.

+## Troubleshooting

+### Chain ID Mismatch

+If you see an error like `invalid chain id for signer: have 1337 want 11155111`, make sure your .env file has the correct CHAIN_ID value for the network you're using.

+### Insufficient Allowance

+If transfers fail with "insufficient allowance," you need to call the approve endpoint before transferring tokens.

+### Missing Balance

+If you deployed to Sepolia but see zero balances, confirm the deployment transaction was successful and that the tokens were minted to the owner's address during deployment.

 ## Testing